Countries Are Ranked On Everything From Health To Happiness. What's The Point?

 Same old stories — but some surprises

 As for the fact that many rankings look the same at the top and bottom, one reason has to do with money.
-Many indexes use GDP per capita — a measure of a country's prosperity — as an indicator in its rankings, says Kenny.
+Many indexes are correlated with GDP per capita, a measure of a country's prosperity, says Kenny.
 That includes the World Bank's Human Capital Index, which measures the economic productivity of a country's young people; and Freedom House's Freedom in the World index, which ranks the world by its level of democracy, including economic freedom.

 And countries that have more money can spend more money on health, education and infrastructure.